Guide to life insurance loans

 Get an instant Term Life quote

-Second, permanent life insurance policies – whole life insurance or universal life insurance – have a “cash value” component which helps you build wealth on a tax-deferred basis.2 After you’ve built up your policy, you can access the cash value for any purpose – f rom paying college tuition to supplementing retirement income.3 This article will help you understand more about:
+Second, permanent life insurance policies – whole life insurance or universal life insurance – have a “cash value” component which helps you build wealth on a tax-deferred basis.2 After you’ve built up your policy, you can access the cash value for any purpose – from helping to pay college tuition, covering emergency medical expenses, funding home repairs, or supplementing retirement income.3 This article will help you understand more about:

 Policy loans and other ways to access cash value